Cheduykhang/FORECASTING-TECHNOLOGIES-FROM-CLASSICAL-TO-MODERN-ON-FOREX-DATA/README.md

 ## About  project
-* Topic: **COMPARISON OF FORECASTING TECHNOLOGIES FROM CLASSICAL TO MODERN ON FOREX DATA**
+* Topic: **COMPARISON OF FORECASTING TECHNOLOGIES FROM CLASSICAL TO MODERN ON FOREX DATA** (Using Statistical, Machine Learning, Deep Learning)
 * Purpose:
   - Developed and evaluated several models for forecasting forex
     - GBP (Great British Pound)